-ICOM will issue a Timely Warning if a Clery Act crime is reported within campus Clery geography, and is considered by the college to represent an ongoing and/or serious threat to students and/or employees.
-The decision to broadcast a Timely Warning is determined on a case-by-case basis, and will take into consideration: the nature of the crime, the continuing danger to the campus community, and the possible risk of compromising law enforcement efforts.
+In the event a crime is reported within the ICOM Clery geography (On Campus, Public Property and Non-Campus Property), that, in the judgment of the Director of Campus Security, or designee, and is considered by the college to represent an ongoing and/or serious threat to students and/or employees, a campus wide Timely Warning notice will be issued.
+The decision to broadcast a Timely Warning is determined on a case-by-case basis and will take into consideration: the nature of the crime, the continuing danger to the campus community, and the possible risk of compromising law enforcement efforts.

-Timely Warnings will be distributed to the entire ICOM community via the ICOM email accounts of all employees and students, or through the Alertus system.
+Timely Warnings will be distributed to the entire ICOM community via email blast to all ICOM email accounts of all employees and students.
+Timely warnings may also be issued using some or all the following methods of communications: cell phone text messages or messages sent through the Alertus system, or building postings by ICOM Administrators.
 If there is an immediate threat to the health or safety of students and/or employees occurring on campus, ICOM will follow its Emergency Notification procedures described below.

+Timely Warning Notices will be distributed as soon as pertinent information is available, in a manner that withholds the names of victims as confidential, and with the goal of aiding in the prevention of similar occurrences.
 ICOM may, in appropriate circumstances, include personally identifiable information (PII) in a timely warning.
 Although personally identifiable information is generally protected from disclosure under the Family Educational Rights and Privacy Act (FERPA), such information may be released in a Timely Warning.

-The Director of Campus Security will normally disseminate Timely Warnings.
+The Director of Campus Security, or designee, will normally write and disseminate Timely Warnings.
 Other ICOM officials authorized to issue Timely Warnings include the President, the Dean, the Senior Director of Facilities, The Chief Information Officer or any member of Campus Security.
-The Vice President of Communications should be consulted, when practicable, in drafting the message to the ICOM community.
+The Vice President of Communications and Marketing should be consulted, when practicable, in drafting the message to the ICOM community.